What does Bug Out mean? 4 important words explained: BOP, BOB, BOV and BOL

 What does Bug Out mean?

-To Bug Out means to quickly leave an unsafe situation.
+To Bug Out means to leave an unsafe situation quickly.
 You have to escape the situation immediately because your life or the life of your family is in danger.

 A disaster can be anything, including a natural disaster like Hurricane Katrina, which hit New Orleans.
 Or there is a risk of a nuclear attack or a war.
 In my article "What is Prepping?"
 I have listed even more such events.